 A quarter century after the end of the Cold War, the question of how to create and maintain order in a world riddled with conflict remains a fateful one for people around the globe.
 What will conflicts look like in a fully globalized, digitalized world?
 What is the nature of power, and how can it be used to provide stability, security, freedom, and prosperity?
 What toolbox will political leaders, diplomats, and soldiers need in the world of tomorrow?

 Subsequent the Holbrooke Forum workshop The Global Triangle, held at the American Academy on May 5, 2017, the Forum initiated a publication series, based on a few of the major themes and topics addressed.
-The first two essays are “Drivers of Global Change,” by Eberhard Sandschneider, and “The Digital Demos,” by Ulrich Speck.
+The first three essays are “Drivers of Global Change,” by Eberhard Sandschneider, “The Digital Demos,” by Ulrich Speck, and “Net Reach,” by Adam Segal.

 On the evening of June 1, 2017, the Academy’s Richard C. Holbrooke Forum brought together Stephen Hadley, former national security advisor to President George W. Bush, and Christoph Heusgen, chief foreign policy advisor to the German chancellor, to discuss both the foundations and the policy specifics the Atlantic security arena is facing today.
 Click here to watch the full discussion.